D-score/childdevdata/README.md

 Please let us know.
 We hope that the `childdevdata` package may continue to grow into a valuable resource for developers and researchers worldwide.

+## Acknowledgement

+This study was supported by the Bill & Melinda Gates Foundation.
+The contents are the sole responsibility of the authors and may not necessarily represent the official views of the Bill & Melinda Gates Foundation or other agencies that may have supported the primary data studies used in the present study.

 ## References